How to Extract Followers from Any Twitter Account for Lead Gen

 - Your top 5 competitors have an average of 10,000 Twitter followers each

-- Manual prospecting might find 50-100 leads per week
+- Manual prospecting might find 50 to 100 leads per week

 - Follower extraction gives you months of pipeline in minutes